 Hard at work Sept 8 in a hotel garden in Katmandu, Nepal, Sir Edmund Hillary checked stores and supplies for his latest expedition into the Himalayas.

-Hard at work Sept 8 in a hotel garden in Katmandu, Nepal, Sir Edmund Hillary checked stores and supplies for his latest expedition into the Himalayas.
+Background: Hard at work Sept 8 in a hotel garden in Katmandu, Nepal, Sir Edmund Hillary checked stores and supplies for his latest expedition into the Himalayas.
 A fleet of aircraft transported all the team's needs from Patna across the Indian border.
 Sir Edmund - who conquered Mount Everest with Sherpa Tenzing in 1953, - will work on physiological research, and his team of "guinea pigs" hope to solve the problems of life at high altitudes.

 Seven of the 20-man team will remain at 20,000 feet for a nine month period in special plywood huts.
 It is thought that their reactions will aid physiologist in solving problems that face the first man to travel in space.
 Captain Thomas Nevison of the US Air Force is a member of the party.
 He has been working on America's "Project Mercury" space research programme.